 Different kinds of collaboration are possible, each requiring different levels of input and offering different benefits.
 From a one-day workshop to a fully funded in-house incubator, the choice depends on your company’s goals and resources.
 Forms of collaboration include:

 If your company has a product or service it’s looking to improve, open innovation could be the answer.
 It provides an opportunity to tap into a startup’s technology and creativity to make changes or to develop a new business model together to bring an innovation to market.
 A successful example for this process is Aiir Innovations, which has worked with KLM to develop AI-powered software to inspect aircraft engines.
-The ACE incubator’s AI Lab connects world-class data-science talents with companies looking to accelerate their AI innovation.

 If you prefer a more hands-off approach, you can consider investing in a promising startup or in a venture capital (VC) fund.
 VC firms raise money from limited partners to invest in promising startups.
 Often funding is provided in exchange for equity in the company.
 Larger VC funds may target a particular type of product or service and invest in multiple startups.
 Examples of startups and spin-offs at the park that are seeking or have attracted funds are Skytree and DuckDB.